Lerrysin/ELEC5660/README.md

 # ELEC5660
-Here is a collection of assignments from student.
+Here are the assignments from student.

 ELEC5660 is an HKUST postgraduate course held by the UAV Group.